WhereToGoForMyHoliday.com

 The best destination comparison site!

-This article will provide our unbiased opinions of Budapest and Berlin, and hopefully help you to choose the best city to visit.
+This article aims to provide an impartial comparison of Budapest and Berlin, and hopefully help you to choose the best city to visit.

 • Introduction to the cities